 The proposed timing of 21/28 days is an initial proposal on which community input is being sought.
 Once the IOT has completed drafting the Supplementary Procedures (SP) all timings will be reviewed against the comments received and to ensure that similar timing requirements within the draft SP are coherent.

-If the PROCEDURES OFFICER determines, in his or her discretion, subject to the conditions set forth above, that the proposed amicus curiae has a material interest relevant to the Dispute, he or she shall allow participation by the amicus curiae.
+If the IRP Panel determines, in its discretion, subject to the conditions set forth above, that the proposed amicus curiae has a material interest relevant to the Dispute and that they have information, expertise or other input that has a bearing on the issues in the Dispute which is likely to assist the IRP Panel, it shall allow participation by the amicus curiae.

 Rationale: Amended to reflect the changes made to Rule 7(29) above.

-any person participating as an amicus curiae may submit to the IRP Panel written briefing(s) on the Dispute or on such discrete questions as the IRP Panel may request briefing, in the discretion of the IRP PANEL and subject to such deadlines, page limits, and other procedural rules as the IRP Panel may specify in its discretion.
-The IRP PANEL shall determine in its discretion what materials related to the DISPUTE to make available to a person participating as an amicus curiae.
+In addition to the written statement referred to at [Rule 7(30)] above, any person participating as an amicus curiae may, at the request and in the discretion of the IRP Panel, submit to the IRP Panel written briefing(s) on the Dispute or on such discrete questions as the IRP Panel may request briefing, subject to such deadlines, page limits, rights of the Parties to file briefings in response and other procedural rules as the IRP Panel may specify in its discretion.

 Rationale: Revised for greater clarity that any written briefings submitted by an Amicus or only at the request and in the discretion of the IRP Panel.

+A person, group, or entity participating as an amicus curiae shall be given access to all publicly-available written statements, evidence, motions, procedural orders and other materials in the Dispute in a timely manner.
+Where a Claimant or ICANN claims that any such materials are confidential, the IRP Panel shall determine in its discretion whether and if so the extent to which and terms on which such material documents must be made available to a person, group, or entity participating as an amicus curiae.

 Rationale: Amended to mirror the text in relation to consolidation and intervention.
 The IOT considers that an amicus should be given access to the documents in the IRP.